gittela/pingbox/README.md

 pingbox
 =======

-pingbox made up of a Netduino and an LCD display.
+Pingbox made up of a Netduino and an LCD display.
+I make use of RawSocketPing and the LCD driverlibrary found at http://microliquidcrystal.codeplex.com/